Economy of El Salvador: Energy

 El Salvador's energy industry is diversified across fossil fuels, hydro, other renewables (mainly geothermal) for local electricity production, along with a reliance on imports for oil.
 El Salvador has an installed capacity of 1,983 MW generating 5,830 GWh of electricity per year, 52% of this comes from renewable sources including 29% from geothermal (produced from the country's many volcanoes), 23% from hydro and the rest is from fossil fuels.

 According to the National Energy Commission, 94.4% of total injections during January 2021 came from hydroelectric plants (28.5% - 124.43 GWh), geothermal (27.3% - 119.07 GWh), biomass (24.4% 106.43 GWh), photovoltaic solar (10.6% - 46.44 GWh) and wind (3.6% - 15.67 GWh).

 Manufacturing

 El Salvador historically has been the most industrialized state in Central America, though a decade of war eroded this position.
 In 1999, manufacturing accounted for 22% of GDP.
 The industrial sector has shifted since 1993 from a primarily domestic orientation to include free zone (maquiladora) manufacturing for export.
 Maquila exports have led the growth in the export sector and in the last 3 years have made an important contribution to the Salvadoran economy.

+Mining

+Mining in El Salvador expanded in scope from artisanal mining to industrial mining at the San Sebastián mine in the 1970s.
+Chemicals from that mine polluted the San Sebastián River.

+Mining ceased during the Salvadoran Civil War.
+After the war, the country's right-wing government proposed 33 mining zones, issuing exploration licences to American, Australian, and Canadian companies.
+The plan was met with opposition of many local community and community leaders, who successfully blocked exploration in Chalatenango in 2005.

+Pacific Rim Mining Corporation obtained a permit to explore the El Dorado gold mine in 2002, but were denied a license to mine in 2008, following local opposition.

+Mining for metal was banned in 2017, although the creation of a mining regulator in 2021 and the arrest of anti-mining activists in 2023 prompted public speculation that the government is considering resuming mining.